 Every Executive Director needs to be properly trained on the business of seniors housing.
 Most are simply trained in the business of health care and the operation of a seniors housing community.
 This is not enough.
 To take ownership, Executive Directors must understand the business in full to include: How are prices set and why, what impact it has on NOI when discounts are provided to new residents, impact of paying $7.50 per day for food per resident versus $13.00 per resident per day.
 They need to know the why behind motivating and recognizing employees for great performance versus not doing it at all and the impact of paying a strong salesperson an $85K base salary per year versus $70K base salary per year.
 There are so many aspects of seniors housing that an Executive Director doesn’t understand because they have never been taught.
 For many, their sole task is to manage the day to day operation and the budget.
 While operators could get away with that yesterday, it doesn’t work today.
 We need Executive Directors who think like owners and that means treating them like owners.

 One great way you can start understanding how to build your Executive Directors up and empower them with knowledge, tools and training needed for them to take OWNERSHIP is through our upcoming webinar in January.
 Seats are limited.
 Starting 2020 with the opportunity to educate your ED’s could have a MAJOR impact on performance this year.
-Click the image below to start TODAY and participate in our BOGO offer!
+Click the image below to start

 3. REINFORCEMENT AND RECURRENT TRAINING